 Extremism: The fight that should unite us

 I am not sure if we are standing on a point where the situation is switching into some good news.
-As the world joined efforts after 11Sep against terror in a form of governments and armies.
+As the world joined efforts after 11Sep against terror in the form of governments and armies.
 Today the world seems to be in an immediate need to join efforts to fight extremism.
-The good news in this tragedy is, that the cause in which the world is joining is one, and has no specific face or form, even though it may be disguising today in the name of ISIS (Da’esh).
+The good news in this tragedy is, that the cause in which the world is joining is one, and has no particular face or form, even though it may be disguising today in the name of ISIS (Da’esh).
 One thing about Da’esh that is also becoming clear each day that Da’esh has nothing to do with Islam.
 It is nothing more than a group of criminals that continue to join into a network of evilness that the world that includes everyone else would need to mobilize against.
 The tools of war are not necessary the answer.
-I still believe strongly that violence breed’s violence, in any shape or form.
+I still believe firmly that violence breed’s violence, in any shape or form.
 And I cannot also declare loudly or secretly that the world forces should join to kill them.
-As the whole notion used in recruitment to anyone to join, and as the identity of a potential Da’esh could be from any race, gender and ethnicity.
-From any background, rich, poor, oppressed or bred in the luxury of democracy, and in many ways they are succeeding.
+As the whole notion used in recruitment to anyone to join, and as the identity of a potential Da’esh could be of any race, gender and ethnicity.
+From any background, rich, poor, oppressed or bred in the luxury of democracy, and in many ways, they are succeeding.
 The enemy becomes anonymous and close.
-Close enough to be right there in our own secured homes.
+Close enough to be right there in our secured homes.

 Being a Palestinian makes this a norm.
 Understanding the mindset of the excluded.
 But the world as it runs with a certain normalcy isn’t Palestinian exclusion oriented.
 Imagine a world of people that are pointed at, excluded, threatened in the basic of their being, stripped from what makes humanity at its base, in freedoms, such as movement and shelter.
 The whole phobia of Islamic terrorism that invaded the mindset of the last two decades created a new reality inside each and every one of us.
-We all became judgmental, and extremists, each within his own scope or extremity.
+We all became judgmental, and extremists, each within his scope or extremity.
 Our lives became a set of continuous insecurities that searched a guilty one to blame.

 This is where extremism is fostered.
 In our very own homes.
 Those of us who claim liberalism and secularism, atheists or freethinkers.
-We are all part of this vicious game that is called extremism …its end name is Da’esh today … Fascists, KKKs, Nazis, …….the list of terror resulting from extremism along our history is also endless.
+We are all part of this dangerous game that is called extremism …its end name is Da’esh today … Fascists, KKKs, Nazis, …….the list of terror resulting from extremism along our history is also endless.
 Coming from all religions and sects.
 Being fought under the name of a belief or a holy believed cause.